-In its first year of operation, the Stormwater fund was the recipient of a transfer of \$1,552,557 in stormwater infrastructure that had previously been accounted for in the Capital Projects fund prior to the establishment of the Stormwater fund.
+In the first year of operation, the Stormwater fund was the recipient of a transfer of stormwater infrastructure that had previously been accounted for in the Capital Projects fund prior to the establishment of the Stormwater fund.
 An allocation of 15% of the Public Works' department personnel service costs is reported in this fund.